curtcox/Viewer/replit.md

 # Overview

-Viewer is a Flask-based web application that demonstrates a multi-layered access control system.
-The application provides secure content access through user authentication, payment verification, and terms acceptance tracking.
-It features detailed HTTP request analysis as its core functionality, allowing authenticated and subscribed users to view comprehensive information about their web requests including headers, metadata, and network details.
+Viewer is a Flask-based web application focused on analysing HTTP requests and presenting rich diagnostics.
+User authentication, subscription management, and terms acceptance now live in external services; this application assumes an already-authenticated user context and concentrates on content tooling and observability features.

 # User Preferences